Welcome to Duke's "Aquaterrestrial Biogeochemistry" Lab

 Wang, S., E.S.
 Bernhardt and J.P.
 Wright.
 2014.
 Urban stream denitrifier communities are linked to lower functional resistance to multiple stressors associated with urbanization.
 Hydrobiologia.
 726: 13-23.

-Congrats to Joanna Blaszczak for winning one of the two "Best Oral Presentation" awards from the Society of Freshwater Science for her talk at the May 2014 Joint Aquatic Sciences meeting.
+Congrats to Joanna Blaszczak for winning the 2014 "Best Oral Presentation in Applied Research" awards from the Society of Freshwater Science.

 New NSF grant from the Coastal SEES program to support our ongoing coastal wetland work and from from the NSF Hydrology Panel to support our ongoing research on mountaintop mining impacts.